Instructors Quilt Show Reno 2020

 been teaching both quilting and sewing related software

 is a specialist in sewing, fitting and pattern alteration

 for Conselle Institute of Image Management.
-She has a degree in
+With a degree in

-Clothing and Textiles and has been a university
+Clothing and Textiles she has been a university instructor.

-been an aid for achieving a good fit for fashion sewers
+aid for achieving good fit for fashion sewers throughout the

-custom dressmaker/tailor and teacher, she has a wealth of
+dressmaker/tailor/teacher, she has a wealth of knowledge to

 Dorie Javier – D’s Quilting Design